 - be available (during school hours) for staff in the school to discuss any safeguarding concerns.
 Whilst generally speaking our designated safeguarding lead (or deputy) will be available in person, there may be occasions, in exceptional circumstance when this is not possible however they will be available via e-mail, phone or other such mediums.
-Telephone numbers for the DSL and Deputy and Sandwell Children's Trust are also on display in the staff room to ensure referrals do not need to be delayed. - ensure adequate and appropriate cover arrangements will be made for any out of hours/term time activities which may take place.
+Telephone numbers for the DSL and Deputy and Sandwell Children's Trust are also on display in the staff room to ensure referrals do not need to be delayed.
+In the absence of the DSL or deputy, members of the safeguarding team will assume responsibility for any child protection matters that may arise. - ensure adequate and appropriate cover arrangements will be made for any out of hours/term time activities which may take place.